atomisthq/docs/docs/atomist/rug/conventions.md

 the Rug is to only work with projects that follow Maven conventions.

-While a Rug `.rug` file can contain many different editors, generators, reviewers and predicates, the Rug runtime enforces that the first Rug definition in a `.rug` file should match the name of the file itself.
+While a Rug `.rug` file can contain many different editors, generators and reviewers, the Rug runtime enforces that the first Rug definition in a `.rug` file should match the name of the file itself.
 Therefore Rug files should be formatted using UpperCamelCase to match the name of the first Rug definition in